HotCakeX/Harden-Windows-Security/README.md

 Despite being legitimate (and well-intentioned) files, these binaries can be exploited by an attacker and used in an attack.

-This scriptuses built-in Firewall cmdlet to block those binaries in Windows Firewall.
+This script uses built-in Firewall cmdlet to block those binaries in Windows Firewall.

 you can completely skip this category when running the script and choose N (for No) when prompted for input for this category, in PowerShell console.